 In the aftermath of the crash, officials wondered why the emergency beacon did not emit any signals after the crash.
 The report addressed this concern, saying “the airplane’s ELT [Emergency Locator Transmitter] was destroyed; numerous pieces of its orange plastic case and internal circuit board components were found scattered in the debris field.”

 The aircraft was heavily damaged and barely recognizable.
 The planes engine was found 300 feet from the wreckage.

-A huge fire after the crash damaged nearby trees, the aircraft and the remains of Fossett.
-“Small bone fragments were recovered at the accident site; however, none of the fragments could be definitively identified as human.”
+A post-crash fire damaged nearby trees, the aircraft and the remains of Fossett.
+“Small bone fragments were recovered at the accident site but none of the fragments could be definitively identified as human.”